 Alumni Ambassadors are hand-picked alumni in various sectors who have agreed to take on active leadership roles to help connect fellow alumni working in the social enterprise space and discuss relevant issues in their area of expertise.

-Climate Change and Business Program: This program focuses on using markets and business skills to identify and implement solutions to mitigate, adapt to, or reverse climate change and its impacts on society globally.
-The program offers courses, experiential learning opportunities, research, conferences and seminars that develop connections to bridge theory and practice.
+Business and Climate Change Initiative: This initiative focuses on using markets and business skills to identify and implement solutions to mitigate, adapt to, or reverse climate change and its impacts on society globally.
+The initiative offers courses, experiential learning opportunities, research, conferences and seminars that develop connections to bridge theory and practice.

 Columbia CaseWorks is the Business School unit that works with faculty to develop teaching cases and materials for use in Columbia Business School classrooms.